igbmc/galaxycat/README.md

 ## Search for tools using the webapp
 Tools can be searched by one or many key words.
 Example: samtools.

-Search can be limited using filters such as
+Search can be limited using filters such as:
   * EDAM ontology topics (see available topics in the Topics tab).
 Example: topics:conversion
   * Instances.
 It requires from the instance to have a defined brand.
 Exemple: instance:galaxeast.